-Students in the online BLS program may only register for online courses hosted on the Coursera platform.
-Students in the on-campus BLS program are not permitted to register for any courses on the Coursera platform.
+Students in the online BLS program may only register for online courses offered by the BLS program exclusively for the online modality.
+Students in the on-campus BLS program are not permitted to register for any online courses offered exclusively for the online modality for the BLS program.
 Regardless of primary modality, students may only register for courses approved as part of their course of study.
 Students who register for classes that are not part of their approved course of study will be administratively withdrawn and receive a refund in accordance with the academic calendar.